Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{How much does Check alleviate hallucination?}

-To examine the effect of Check in alleviating hallucination, we explore it along with two axes: $1)$ check if the time $t$ of extracted items appears in context and $2)$ check if the items extract from LLMs' internal knowledge $K_{i}$ are also included in those from external knowledge $K_{e}$.
-As shown in~\cref{table:check_and_no_check}, Check can consistently improve performance, which confirms LLMs often encounter significant hallucination issues during the Extract step.
-This highlights the crucial role and significance of verifying the contents generated by LLMs to ensure accuracy and reliability.
+To examine the effect of Check-in alleviating hallucination, we explore it along with two axes: $1)$ check if the time $t$ of extracted items appears in context and $2)$ check if the items extracted from LLMs' internal knowledge $K_{i}$ are also included in those extracted from external knowledge $K_{e}$.

+As shown in \cref{table:check_and_no_check}, compared to checking the extracted time, checking the contents obtained from $K_{i}$ can bring more improvement.
+This discovery implies that the degree of hallucination is more severe when LLMs are allowed to generate content directly.
+However, even when conditioned on a given context, LLMs may still make up contents that do not align with the provided context.
+The experimental results affirm the vital role played by the Check step in mitigating hallucination, shedding light on the substantial presence of hallucination in LLMs.
+These findings emphasize the importance of verifying the contents generated by LLMs to guarantee accuracy and reliability.